Mississippi River Commission Schedules Low-Water Inspection Trip

-Four public meetings have been scheduled aboard the Motor Vessel MISSISSIPPI in selected towns along the river.
-Commission members will meet with local partners, stakeholders and residents and hear their concerns, ideas and issues.
-The meeting dates, times and locations are as follows:
+Four public meetings have been scheduled aboard the Motor Vessel MISSISSIPPI in selected towns along the river so commission members have the opportunity to meet with local partners, stakeholders and residents to hear their concerns, ideas and issues.
+The meeting places, dates and times are as follows:

-3. Local organizations and members of the public provide comments on issues affecting the commission and the Corps of Engineers programs and projects.
+- Local organizations and members of the public provide comments on any issue affecting the commission and the Corps of Engineers’ programs or projects.

 General duties of the commission include recommending policy and work programs, studying and reporting on the necessity for modifications or additions to the flood control and navigation project and conducting semi-annual inspection trips.
 The authority of the commission extends the entire length of the Mississippi River from its headwaters at Lake Itasca, Minnesota, to Head of Passes, Louisiana, where the Mississippi River empties into the Gulf of Mexico.

-The Mississippi River Commission brings critical engineering representation to the drainage basin, which impacts 41% of the United States and includes 1.25 million square miles, over 250 tributaries, 31 states and two Canadian provinces
+Since 1879, the seven-member Presidentially appointed MRC has developed and matured plans for the general improvement of the Mississippi River from the Head of Passes to the Headwaters.
+The MRC brings critical engineering representation to the drainage basin, which impacts 41 percent of the United States and includes 1.25 million square miles, over 250 tributaries, 31 states and two Canadian provinces.

 - end -